Sadri

 Sadri is a municipality in the Pali district of Rajasthan, India.
-It is considered the gateway to Marwar from Mewar.
-Sadri is one of the main places of worship for the Jain community.
-Ranakpur Temple and Shri Parshuram Mahadev Mandir are located in Sadri, which became a municipality (Nagar Palika) in 1961.
-Bhadras is located 3 km from Sadri along the Suhai river.

-Sadri was previously populated by Nandwana brahman community.
-The Jagir used to belong to Sindhal Rathore Community.
+Before it was formally founded, there were various settlements in the area which fell under the Jagir of the Rajput clan Sindhal Rathore who still reside in the central part of the Municipality at a location called Sindhalo ka Rawla.
+In 1335, the Chauhans of Sanchore were invited for the defense of the town.
+Even today, their descendants reside here as original inhabitants, and the place is now known as the ravla chohano ka bangla.

 Geography

 Sadri is located at 25.18°N 73.43°E. It has an average elevation of 502 meters.

 Demographics

 According to the 2011 Census of India, Sadri had a population of 27,393.
 Males account for 50.2% (13,762) of the population and females 49.8% (13,631).
 Sadri has an average literacy rate of 65.54%, which is lower than the national average of 74.04%.
 The male literacy rate is 83.76%, while the female literacy rate is 46.55%.
 14% of the population is under 6 years of age.